2019 Core program dates: May 19th - July 27th

-Full time for 10 weeks.
-Students should plan to be here for the entire 10 week program and work at least 40 hours per week.
+Students must be able to work at least 40 hours per week for the entire 10 week term and attend some mandatory weekend events.
 Students should not be enrolled in classes during the program; this is a fulltime position.

 Michigan State University has a strong and vibrant plant sciences community with approximately 150 faculty members engaged in basic and applied research in a range of plant and photosynthetic microorganisms.
 This research spans the range of the plant science discipline and includes developing strategies to improve agricultural production and sustainability of food, ornamental and biofuel crops, investigation of ecological relationships, studies of plant-microbe and plant-insect interactions, and examination of biological processes at the cellular, molecular and biochemical level.